Ryanff72/Ryanff72.github.io/docs/AboutMe.md

 # About Me <br>

 **Hello!
 My name is Ryan Feller, and I am a student, programmer, and game developer!** <br>
-This section is to help you get a better idea of who I am, what past endeavors I have taken, and more!
+This section is to help you get a better idea of who I am, what past endeavors I have undertaken, and more!

 ## School